-In Middle East, tourists bring something home for their loved ones from this region.
+In the Middle East, tourists bring something home for their loved ones from this region.
 In this article, we focus on the best Souvenirs in Oman.
-This country offers many unique things and you can find everything from pottery to clothing as well as jewelry, most of which are handmade.
+This country offers many unique things, and you can find everything from pottery to clothing as well as jewelry, most of which are handmade.
 These goods show the rich customs and culture of this country.
 Due to the traditional nature of Omanis, Oman is a good option for souvenirs and cultural travel.

 Wooden Chest (Mandoos) for Storage

 Wood products in Oman are famous for their high quality, and local artists can easily shape them into different handicrafts.
 The people of Oman use this wood to make doors and windows.
 However, the most famous Omani wooden handicraft is the “Mandoos.”
 It is a beautifully decorated box that is made in different dimensions and used to store food, clothes, and jewelry.